zekeriyasari/Causal.jl/docs/src/manual/components/sources/generators.md

 gen.output[1].links[1].buffer
 ```

-`Jusdl` provides some other function generators which are documented in the following section.
+`Causal` provides some other function generators which are documented in the following section.

 ## Full API
 ```@docs